sarvansh30/brush-it/README.md

 * Room support (invite links).
 * State preservation so late-joining users can receive the current canvas.
 * Designed to scale using Redis pub/sub for multi-instance Socket.IO deployments.
+* Undo/Redo stacks on Redis for central control of changes.
 * Optional persistence to MongoDB for saving room history.

 ---